Spending hours in your gazebo is really enjoyable especially in the spring to fall months.

 Leaving furniture and other fabric materials outdoors can cause mold, rotting, and damage.
 Tables and chairs that are made of wicker will rot very quickly and when spring arrives they’ll be no good and you’ll have to replace them.

-If the furniture you have inside your gazebo is too large then consider buying covers to protect them.
+If the furniture or equipment you have inside your gazebo is too large then consider buying covers to protect them.

 Remove Curtains & Bug Nets